Partition shows up as an MS-DOS partition

 A DDO or Disk Drive Overlay is being used

 To find out if a DDO is present on the computer, first remove all diskettes from the computer.
 Then, boot the computer and see if any message appears asking you to press a key sequence, such as Ctrl+Esc, to boot from a diskette.
-If this message is displayed or a similar message it is likely that a DDO is loading.
+If this message is displayed, it is likely that a DDO is loading.

 To see the partitions correctly, wait for this message and press the key sequence once asked to boot from a diskette.
 Once the appropriate keys are pressed, the computer will prompt you to then insert the bootable diskette.

 Windows NT or other operating system is installed

 If a partition that does not use the FAT system is loaded into the computer, FDISK displays the partitions as an MS-DOS partition.
 Operating systems that do not apply to this rule are MS-DOS 5.0 and above, Windows 3.x, Windows 95, Windows 98, and Windows ME.
 If any other operating system is loaded onto the computer, it is likely that a different file structure is being used such as NTFS or HPFS.

 Partition was set up as an MS-DOS partition

 If a partition is set up through fdisk as an MS-DOS partition, it shows as an MS-DOS partition.
 If you have not set up the partition to be an MS-DOS partition, see the other possibilities.